St. Croix Pellet Stove Control Panel Explained

 On/Off

-Resets the control board when a diagnostic code is flashing due to a detected issue
+Resets the control board when a diagnostic code is flashing because of an issue.

 Auger Feed

-Manually feeds pellets into the burn pot, which is especially useful when priming the auger tube after running out of fuel
+Manually feeds pellets into the burn pot.
+This feature is useful when priming the auger tube after running out of fuel.

-Assists in fine-tuning feed rates and combustion air adjustments
+It also assists in fine-tuning feed rates and combustion air adjustments.

 Heat Level